microsoft/PowerApps-Samples/dataverse/webapi/C#-NETx/MetadataOperations/README.md

 ### Section 9: Delete sample records

 Operations: A reference to each record created in this sample was added to a list as it was created.
-In this sample the records are deleted using a `$batch` operation.
+In this sample the records are deleted using a `$batch` operation using the WebAPIService [BatchRequest class](../WebAPIService/Batch/BatchRequest.cs).

 ### Section 10: Import and Delete managed solution